jfly/jfly.github.io/_drafts/dialup-stackmat.md

 I'm a software guy.
 This signal filled me with a combination of dread and regret that I had not attended more of Professor Boser's 8am EE42 lectures.
-I needed a hardware guy to figure out what was going on.
+I needed a hardware guy <<<gah so many guys>>> to figure out what was going on.
 Fortunately, I work at a hardware company.
 One day my coworker
 [Eithan Shavit](http://www.eithanshavit.com/) caught me looking at pictures of stackmat signals.
 As luck would have it, Eithan studied EE before getting a job in software.
-He was interested in the problem, and had some ideas for fixing it.
+He was interested in the problem, and had some ideas for fixing it. <<< the following explanation is all his or something?>>>

 Amazingly enough, phones are built to record human voice.
 Telephones are built to transmit frequencies between